sanhith693/first-repo/README.md

 # first-repo
 This is my first repo I am a gamer
-I want to be a application developer
+I want to be a application and web developer